mangomessenger/docs/README.md

 3 - Enter the core folder and rename env.example to .env

 ```
-cp env.example .env
+cp .env.example .env
 ```

-4 - Enter the database credentials in .env
+4 - Specify the database credentials in .env

 ```
 DB_CONNECTION=mysql